necolas/react-native-web/docs/guides/style.md

 ### What about using Dev Tools?

-React Dev Tools supports inspecting and editing of React Native styles.
+React Dev Tools supports inspecting of React Native styles.
 It's recommended that you rely more on React Dev Tools and live/hot-reloading rather than inspecting and editing the DOM directly.